What's Included in the Price

 - Dust management and cleanup

 For older Adelaide homes where plasterboard is being applied over solid masonry (bluestone, sandstone, or brick), the scope also includes furring channels or battens to create a flat fixing surface.
 This is sometimes handled by the plasterer, sometimes by a separate framer.
-Clarify whose scope it falls under.
+Clarify whose scope it falls under before work begins.

 What Affects the Cost

 - Masonry lining.
 Adelaide's older homes are frequently solid masonry construction without timber framing.
-Lining these walls with plasterboard requires furring channels (metal channels fixed to the masonry) before the board can be hung.
-This adds cost for materials and labour compared to fixing directly to stud framing.
+Lining these walls with plasterboard requires furring channels (metal channels fixed into the masonry with concrete screws or Dynabolts) before the board can be hung.
+This adds $8–$15/m2 for the channel installation on top of the standard boarding rate.

 - Fire-rated requirements.
 Multi-dwelling developments (townhouses, units) require fire-rated assemblies between attached dwellings under the NCC.
-This means specific board types and installation methods, adding cost per square metre.
+This means specific board types such as CSR Gyprock Fyrchek or Knauf Firestop ($35–$45/sheet) and specific installation methods, adding $10–$20/m2 over standard board.

 - Ceiling lining.
 Ceiling work costs 30–50% more than walls.
-Older Adelaide homes with high ceilings (3m+ in some character homes) increase the difficulty.
+Older Adelaide homes with high ceilings (3m+ in some character homes) increase the difficulty, requiring longer sheets and internal scaffolding.

 - Total area.
 Larger jobs reduce the per-square-metre rate.
-A full renovation across multiple rooms is more cost-effective than a single wall.
+A full renovation across multiple rooms is more cost-effective than a single wall, which carries a minimum charge.

 - Finish level.
 Level 4 is standard residential.
-Level 5 adds a full skim coat for a flawless finish, relevant for feature walls or open-plan living areas with harsh downlighting.
+Level 5 (full skim coat, $5–$10/m2 extra) adds a flawless finish relevant for feature walls or open-plan living areas with LED downlighting.

 A single partition wall in a modern home at Mawson Lakes with standard board and cove cornice sits toward $700.
 A full renovation in a character home with masonry lining, high ceilings, fire-rated party walls, and Level 5 finishing pushes toward $6,800.